Two stories caught my attention yesterday – both involving knotty issues that pop up when people take photos of people. Continue reading

 So I can only imagine the work needed to get this to happen at all, and the team did an amazing job to get as many of them included as they did.
 Carrie has written some good stuff here about how they approached it.
 (They did it efficiently too, at a cost of less than £20 per portrait [excluding internal Parliamentary staff time].
 There’s a whole other post to be written here about the commercial aspects of a job like this.)

 I’ve thought a lot about this project.
-Although on a smaller scale, the issues involved are those of my working world too.
+The issues involved are those of my working world too.
 These are a few of the thoughts and lessons it’s inspired in me:

 If you’ve got a monster portrait project, and little time to do it in, keep it simple.
 It looks like this was done with a single studio light – up and to the right of the frame, with the subject set against a plain background.
 There are more interesting compositions, sure, but they’d all take more time, and have many more ways for things to go wrong.